gemc/home/_examples/optical/cherenkov.md

 ### Building the detector

-Use the python script `cherenkov.py` to build the detector.
-By default, the setup is stored in a SQLite file name `gemc.db`.
-Various command line options can define the database type, variations and run number.
+Use the Python script `cherenkov.py` to build the detector.
+By default, the setup is stored in a SQLite file named `gemc.db`.
+Command-line options can define the database type, variations, and run number.

 <br/>